In 2020, Flu Shots Are More Important than Ever

 Flu shots can prevent flu.
 For those who get the flu shot and still get flu, their illness is much less severe and often lasts for fewer days.
 Did you know that the flu shot prevents millions of illnesses every year in the United States?
 Or that having a flu shot prevents thousands of hospitalizations each year?

-Beebe Healthcare is joining the movement to increase flu vaccinations this year by hosting Vaccinate in 48 - an effort to immunize 80% of all Beebe employees in 48 hours!
+Beebe Healthcare is joining the movement to increase flu vaccinations this year by hosting Vaccinate in 48, an effort to vaccinate as many Beebe team members as possible in 48 hours.
+This year - the first year - more than 70% of team members were vaccinated during 48 hours in September.

 Prevent the Flu